Chief Executive Officer

 Jackson follows a "quality, not quantity" model.
 "It's not about how many customers you serve," he said.
 "It's about how many relationships you create.
 The days of a shotgun blast approach to marketing are gone."

 His approach has drawn a lot of attention, from both clients and the community.
 In five years, TDG's annual billings have grown to more than $5 million.
-In 2009, the Little Rock Regional Chamber of Congress recognized Jackson and his company as the Little Rock Regional Minority Business of the Year.
+In 2009, the Little Rock Regional Chamber of Commerce recognized Jackson and his company as the Little Rock Regional Minority Business of the Year.